core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * The sequence of CoAP options will be limited to the outer, non encrypted options.

-* A payload is always present, as the authenticated ciphertext followed by the countersignature.
+* A payload is always present, as the ciphertext followed by the countersignature.

 Note that, in terms of transport-independent information, the registration request from the client typically differs from the phantom request.
 Thus, the server has to include the 'ph_req' parameter in the informative response.
 An exception is the case discussed in {{deterministic-phantom-Request}}.